edhowland/viper/Bugs.md

-## Move option processing form vish/modules/init to packages/vish_pkg.vsh: local/packages/vish.d/modules/option_handler/
+## Move option processing from vish/modules/init to packages/vish_pkg.vsh: local/packages/vish.d/modules/option_handler/

 This just cleans up the location of functionality from modules to packages which are  now the main entry point for Vish apps.

+Note: This might be moved to wontfix.md because I am happy with the current option processing

 ## Renumber local/vish/prelude/0??_*.vsh source filenames *

-local/vish/prelude/001_argparse.vsh
-local/vish/prelude/002_import.vsh
-local/vish/prelude/003_options.vsh
+Note: Much of this been done in 2.0.13.a local/vish/prelude/001_argparse.vsh local/vish/prelude/002_import.vsh local/vish/prelude/003_options.vsh